Design System

 data

-Crucially, the process integrated continuous collaboration and a dedicated engineering review.
+Our work process included getting feedback from engineering.
 This allowed us to align our design system guidelines directly with developer constraints and technical requirements before finalizing the version.

 Timeline

-We started the project once the MVP design was completed.
-The goal was to finish before the Phase 2 kickoff so we would have solid components to start designing with for Phase 2.
+The goal was to finish before the Phase 2 kickoff so we would have solid components to start designing with for Phase 2

 data